dojo/docs/dojo/dnd.rst

 Source
 ------

 The source object represents a source of items for drag-and-drop operations.
 It is used to represent DnD targets as well.
 In order to be compatible your custom sources should emulate the common source API.
-Instances of this class can be created from the HTML markup automatically by ``dojo.parser`` using ``data-dojo-type="dojo.dnd.Source"``.
+Instances of this class can be created from the HTML markup automatically by ``dojo.parser`` using ``data-dojo-type="dojo/dnd/Source"``.

 The default implementation of the source is built on top of Selector_, and adds the ability to start a DnD operation, and participate in the orchestration of the DnD.
 Source_ inherits all Selector_'s (and Container_'s) methods and objects.
 User can initiate the DnD operation by dragging items (click and move without releasing the mouse).
 The DnD operation can be used to rearrange items within a single source, or items can be moved or copied between two sources.
 User can select whether she wants to copy or move items by pressing the Ctrl button during the operation.
 If it is pressed, items will be copied, otherwise they will be moved.
 This behavior can be overwritten programmatically.